 Ride powder snow and carve lines on Japan's most coveted slopes in Niseko, Hakuba, the Japan Alps and traditional hot spring towns

 Japan ranks consistently as one of the top destinations in the world for skiing and snowboarding.
-Thanks to the cold winds that blow over the Sea of Japan, the country receives some of the highest amounts of snow in the world, and lot of it comes in the form of powder snow.
+Thanks to the cold winds that blow over the Sea of Japan, the country receives some of the highest amounts of snow in the world.

 With the country's variety of ski resorts, from the largest, Niseko in Hokkaido, to smaller resorts in hot-spring villages, Japan is an ideal destination for beginners, experts, families with young children, and couples looking for adventure, culture and great skiing and boarding opportunities.

 Come for the skiing and snowboarding, stay for the hospitality, cuisine, hot springs and culture.

 The ski season in Japan generally begins in December and lasts until April but the actual dates depend on each resort and their location.
 Hokkaido, due to its location in the north, and the mountains of Nagano, located in higher altitudes, tend to get more snow earlier in the season than other places.